160-meter band: Origin

 The band was allocated on a worldwide basis by the International Radiotelegraph Conference in Washington, D.C., on 4 October 1927.
 The allocation at that time was 1.715–2 MHz.

 Cut-backs

 The International Radio Conference of Atlantic City reduced the allocation to 1.8–2 MHz under the provision that amateurs must not interfere with LORAN operation.

 As the high frequency (HF) bands were developed in mid-1920s – along with their smaller, more feasible antennas – 160 meters fell into a period of relative disuse.
 Although there has always been activity on the band, fewer and fewer hams are willing (or able, due to lack of sufficient real estate) to put up the antennas necessary to take advantage of the band's unique properties.
-For most amateurs, the HF bands are much easier to use, and HF antennas need a lot less real estate.
+For most amateurs, the HF bands are much easier to use, and HF antennas require less real estate.

 During World War II all amateur radio licenses were suspended, prohibiting amateur transmission on any radio band.